crossplane/crossplane/docs/concepts/managed-resources.md

 ### Versioning

 Crossplane closely follows the [Kubernetes API versioning conventions][api-versioning] for the CRDs that it deploys.
-In short, for `vXbeta` and `vX` versions, you can expect that either automatic migration or instructions for manual migration will be provided when a new version of that CRD schema is released.
+We usually keep a resource for at least 1 or 2 release in an `alpha` stage to gain some real life experience from the community.
+A `vXbeta` version will have all fields of the external resrouce available and have all capabilites needed to be fully XRM compatible.
+For `vXbeta` and `vX` versions, you can expect that either automatic migration or instructions for manual migration will be provided when a new version of that CRD schema is released.

 ### Grouping